ta4j/ta4j-wiki/Backtesting.md

         new TradeOnNextOpenModel());
 ```

+Current execution-model choices are:

+- `TradeOnNextOpenModel` - default; signal at bar `t`, fill at the next bar open when one exists.
+- `TradeOnCurrentCloseModel` - signal and fill on the current bar close.
+- `SlippageExecutionModel` - applies directional slippage to either next-open or current-close fills.
+- `StopLimitExecutionModel` - models pending stop-limit orders, partial fills, expiries, and rejected-order metadata.

+Execution models can do per-bar work before signals through `TradeExecutionModel.onBar(...)` and clean up at the end of the run through `onRunEnd(...)`.
+That matters for pending-order models such as `StopLimitExecutionModel`; immediate-fill models leave those hooks as no-ops.

 ## Provide Your Own `BaseTradingRecord`

 Recent ta4j versions let `BarSeriesManager` run directly against a record you provide.
 That is the right choice when you want to preserve a specific match policy, start and end window, or recorded-fee behavior.